 If you or a loved one has been injured in a construction accident in Corpus Christi, a construction work injury lawyer at Herrman & Herrman, P.L.L.C, is ready to help you.
 With more than 100 years of combined experience, our compassionate construction accident attorneys in Corpus Christi have what it takes to help victims stand up for their rights and pursue full financial compensation.
-We are committed to helping hardworking people across South Texas – through our commitment to fighting for our clients and our deep investment in our local communities.
+We are committed to helping hardworking people across Texas – through our commitment to fighting for our clients and our deep investment in our local communities.

 At Herrman & Herrman, P.L.L.C, we have the experience and resources to tackle the toughest construction accident cases.
 We can evaluate your case, help you understand your legal options, and help you fight for the justice and compensation you deserve.

 Our law firm has extensive experience in personal injury law, having handled more than 20,000 cases.
 We have office locations in Ft.
 Worth, Brownsville, McAllen, Corpus Christi, Corpus Christi South Side, San Antonio, and Houston.
 Herrman & Herrman has Spanish-speaking and English-speaking staff so you can discuss your legal matter in the language that you feel most comfortable speaking.